-Alongside these main attractions, there are many other lesser-visited sights such as Sagar with its mystical pagodas; Sintaung village - home to a traditional Nepalese community, and the historic British hill stations of Pyin Oo Lwin and Kalaw.
-Our Undiscovered Burma cultural tour reveals many of these lesser-known cultural sights, our Golden Trails of Burma walking holiday explores the cultural highlights on foot as well as taking day walks in Burma’s beautiful rolling countryside whilst our Chin HIlls & Kalaw trek and Village Trails of Inle Lake visit more remote areas.
+Alongside these main attractions, there are many other lesser-visited sights such as the ‘Old Moulmein Pagoda’ at Mawlamyinie, the ‘Forest of Temples’ as Kakkua and the historic British hill stations of Pyin Oo Lwin and Kalaw.
+Our Definitive Cultural Tour of Burma reveals many of these lesser-known cultural sights.
+Our ever popular Golden Trails of Burma walking holiday explores Burma’s key cultural highlights on foot as well as taking day walks in Burma’s beautiful rolling countryside whilst our Chin HIlls trek and Village Trails of Inle Lake takes you off-the-beaten-track to trek in more remote areas.

-For those who are looking for a different perspective, we offer a Cycling Tour of Burma and a gentle cruise along the Irrwaddy River in style.
-Burma is also a fabulous destination for a fun-filled family adventure
+For those who are looking for a different perspective, we offer a Cycling Tour of Burma.

 And for those looking for more off-the-beaten-track trekking adventures, the foothills of the Burmese Himalaya provide superb opportunities for remote hiking, wildlife spotting and meeting the friendly local tribespeople in their villages.
 Whilst if you trek to Mount Phongun & the Burmese Ice Mountains in the north there is also the reward of magnificent views of the Himalaya from the summit of Phongun Razi which stands at 3,635m.